VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 read-model faster than a debug version of the application running locally.

-> **CarlosPersona:** So long as the registrant knows that the changes
+> **CarlosPersona:** So long as the Registrant knows that the changes
 > have been persisted, and that what the UI displays could be a
 > few seconds out of date, they are not going to be concerned.

 # Implementation Details

-This section describes some of the significant implementation details in this stage of the journey.
+This section describes some of the significant features of the implementation of the Orders and Registrations bounded context.
 You may find it useful to have a copy of the code so you can follow along.
-You can download a copy of the code from the repository on github: [mspnp/cqrs-journey-code][repourl].
+You can download a copy of the code from the [Download center][downloadc], or check the evolution of the code in the repository on github:
+[mspnp/cqrs-journey-code][repourl].

 > **Note:** Do not expect the code samples to match exactly the code in
 > the reference implementation.
 This chapter describes a step in the